 Manaakitanga: Our Year 9 Anti-Harassment Programme

 To learn effectively, students need to feel emotionally safe and connected at school.
-Manaakitanga and Whanaungatanga are our school’s overarching values.
+Manaakitanga, Whanaungatanga and Tūmanakotanga are our school’s overarching values.

 Harassment, bullying, mocking and shaming cause long-term psychological damage.
 At Mount Roskill Grammar School we take all harassment seriously.
 We don’t think it’s a “normal part of growing up”, we don’t believe it’s helpful to ignore it, we don’t think it’s “just a bit of friendly mocking”.
 We pro-actively work on preventing it, and actively deal with it when it does occur.